jkkawano/jkawano-cs376/projectproposal.md

 ![octopus](/img/project/octopus.jpg)

 <center>
-Image 1 <i> I loved this piece by David Zink Yi, but WCMA has no way of knowing how much time I spent with this octopus (or how many pictures I took with it) </i>
+<b>Image 1</b> <i> I loved this piece by David Zink Yi, but WCMA has no way of knowing how much time I spent with this octopus (or how many pictures I took with it) </i>
 </center>

 ### Why it matters